Admission to BSU

 - Be fully admitted to Bemidji State University.

 - Have a cumulative GPA of 2.5 or higher.
 Click here for a transfer GPA calculator.

 - Submit a Department of Nursing Application.

-- Have Internet access suitable for delivery of online courses and peer collaborations.
+- Have internet access suitable for delivery of online courses and peer collaboration.

 Applicants will receive transfer evaluations from the Admission’s Office once they have been admitted to BSU.
 The completion of a bachelor’s degree at BSU requires the completion of BSU’s liberal education requirements or the MN transfer curriculum.

 In addition, universities in the Minnesota State system require 40 credits at the 3000 and 4000 level for the bachelor’s degree.
-The RN-BS program provides 36 of the 40 credits through required nursing courses; students need to take 4 additional upper-level credits to complete the degree.
+The RN-BS program provides 32 of the 40 credits through required nursing courses; students may need to take up to 8 additional 3000/4000 level credits to complete the degree.